Landscape (horse)

-Landscape (1813–1834) was a British Thoroughbred racehorse and broodmare who won the classic Oaks Stakes at Epsom Downs Racecourse in 1816.
+Landscape (1813–1834) was a British Thoroughbred racehorse and broodmare that won the classic Oaks Stakes at Epsom Downs Racecourse in 1816.
 The filly's entire racing career consisted of one run in 1815 followed by three races in the space of thirteen days in June 1816.
 After winning the Oaks on her second racecourse appearance, she finished first and second in races at Ascot.
 Already pregnant at the time of her classic success, Landscape was retired from racing after Ascot and produced her first foal in the following spring.